Sterben2530/Sterben2530/README.md

 Hi, I'm Steven - a dedicated student enrolled in the Economics program at PUCP.
 As I eagerly anticipates entering the job market next year, I am determined to secure a rewarding position where I can contribute meaningfully and make a difference.

+##  Lenguajes de programación

+I have a strong command of Python, using it for various automation and data analysis tasks.
+I take advantage of Python's extensive libraries and frameworks to extract, clean, and analyze data, as well as create machine learning models and visualizations.
+In addition to Python, I am proficient in R, using it for statistical computing and data analysis.
+I also know how to use EViews, I use EViews to explore time series data, estimate econometric models, and evaluate economic relationships.
+With a comprehensive understanding of Python, R, and EViews, I am well-equipped to tackle various analytical challenges, employing the most appropriate tools and techniques for each project's requirements.

 ## My values :fire:

 - Social Responsibility